mahedi-kaysar/architectural-katas/adrs/adr0003-modularization-ticket_processing.md

 <p align="center">
 <img width="50%" src="images/ticket-capture-device-repair.png"/>
 </p>

 - One module approach:

   - Ticket Handler aggregating the 2 modules above into a single module.
 <p align="center">
 <img width="50%" src="images/ticket-handler.png"/>
 </p>

-The "Two modules approach" enforces better segregation of duty and alows for higher maintainability.
+The "Two modules approach" allows for higher maintainability and fault-tolerance (if "Ticket Capture" is down, "Device Repair" can still be done).
 The "One Module approach" reduces system complexity, centralizing ticket handling

 ## Decision